Arahbar2000/USCcheduler/README.md

-The only dependency you need for this is npm to create the build folder for the frontend.
-The rest are handled in docker.
+You will need npm to build the frontend and docker to create the wars

 Please execute these sections in order